-The MIT Museum is seeking several outgoing, knowledgeable and friendly individuals to make the science and technology in our galleries come alive this summer.
+The MIT Museum seeks several outgoing, knowledgeable and friendly individuals to make the science and technology in our galleries come alive this summer.
 Learn about museum education, engage with children and adults about engineering, and explore current topics in science and technology.
-The interns will work in the Education and Public Programs Team leading and developing science and engineering demonstrations and group activities, organizing evening programs, interpreting exhibits and leading gallery tours, assisting with educational workshops, and researching background materials for Museum exhibits and programs.
+The interns will work in the Education and Public Programs Team and assist in leading and developing science and engineering demonstrations and group activities, organizing evening programs, interpreting exhibits and leading gallery tours, helping with educational workshops, and researching background materials for Museum exhibits and programs.
 Each intern will develop and implement an independent project that augments current public programming in the MIT Museum.
-The successful applicants will be current undergraduate or graduate students, studying education, museum studies, science and/or engineering.
-Must be flexible, detail-oriented and a team player.
-Some experience working with K-12 audiences preferred.
-The competitive Public Programs internships require a commitment of 30-40 hours/week for 10 weeks from June 5 - August 11, 2017.
-Candidates may arrange for academic credit through their schools.
-To apply, please fill out the online application listing "Summer Programs Intern" in the Opportunity field.
-All applicants must submit a resume and cover letter which should include information about how the internship relates to candidate’s long-term goals.

 The MIT Museum is seeking interns to work with materials related to the institutional history of MIT for semester-long internships.
 The intern will inventory, arrange, and describe small collections of mixed papers and objects from MIT faculty and alumni.
 The intern will assist in the production of finding aids as appropriate, using the museum’s standard format.
 The intern will learn standards and procedures for safe object handling and will assist with collection inventory and packing as needed.
 As time allows and based upon the interests of the intern, the intern may learn the basics of cataloging objects in the local database system, marking objects for tracking, and research and scanning for reference requests.
 To apply, fill out the online application listing “MIT General Collections” in the Opportunity field.